Phone numbers

 Keep communicating

-When eating disorders aren’t addressed, they can worsen and become more difficult to overcome.
-If someone close to you is struggling, conversations need to happen in order to stop the bulimia from continuing undisturbed and causing more damage.
+When eating disorders aren’t addressed, they can get worse and become more difficult to overcome.
+If someone close to you is struggling, conversations need to happen in order to stop the bulimia from continuing and causing more damage.

 When you first approach the subject with the person, let them know that you’ve noticed some things that have been worrying you.
 Remain non-judgemental, ask questions about how they’ve been feeling lately and give them space to talk.
-Remind them that you are here to help.
+Remind them that you're here to help.

 Avoid having these conversations at meal times, as the person will already feel stressed.
 Also, don’t focus on their body or eating habits as this can cause them to feel uncomfortable and under scrutiny, which may result in them shutting the discussion down.

-Remember that they may become defensive or deny that there is a problem.
+Remember, they may become defensive or deny there's a problem.
 This can happen because they feel guilty and ashamed.
 They may also feel scared, and view your support as a way of them having to relinquish or lose control.
 If this happens, don’t give up.
-Let them know that you are here for them, and are available to talk.
+Let them know that you're here for them, and are available to talk.

-And, when the lines of communication are open, work to keep them this way so that the person can turn to you when they’re ready.
+When the lines of communication are open, work to keep them this way so the person can turn to you when they’re ready.
 Spend time together, ask them how they’re getting on and be prepared to listen.

 Show care and compassion

 We understand that at times, you may feel frustrated by the bulimia.
-It can feel so obvious that the person should stop because of the harm that they are causing to themselves.
+It can feel so obvious that the person should stop because of the harm they're causing to themselves.

 Be mindful not to show anger or frustration in front of the person.
-It is natural to feel like this - you are having a normal reaction to an abnormal situation - but communicate these feelings to other family and friends.
+It's natural to feel like this - you're having a normal reaction to an abnormal situation - but communicate these feelings to other family and friends.

 Try to remember that eating disorders are intense illnesses that can be incredibly difficult to overcome without the right help and support.
-The person with bulimia will be going through a difficult time, and is likely struggling with painful emotions, so treat them with care and compassion.
+The person with bulimia will be going through a difficult time, and it's likely that they're struggling with painful emotions, so treat them with care and compassion.

 Set boundaries

-When someone is battling with bulimia, we know that being tough and firm with them may be challenging.
+When someone is battling bulimia, we know that being tough and firm with them may be challenging.
 But sometimes it’s necessary.
-There needs to be boundaries in place so that you aren’t unintentionally enabling their behaviours.
+There need to be boundaries in place so that you aren’t unintentionally enabling their behaviours.

 • Don’t ignore the issue or brush it under the carpet.
 This is actually an enabling behaviour that can allow the bulimia to continue and even worsen